mdeguzis/typhoon2001/README.md

 WIP

-Attempt to resurrect the Tempest 2001 clone, Typhoon 2001, for use on SteamOS/Debain
+Attempt to resurrect the Tempest 2001 clone (at revision r3992), Typhoon 2001, for use on SteamOS/Debain

 # Legacy info
 Typhoon 2001 for Linux